anterra/dsp/lessons/statistics/3-1-actual_biased.md

 >>> Pmf({0: 0.466178202276593, 1: 0.21405207379301322, 2: 0.19625801386889966, 3: 0.08713855815779145,
 4: 0.025644380478869556, 5: 0.01072877142483318}, 'actual')
 ```
-The "kids" pmf was given the label "actual", because it represents the actual probabilities of having a given number of kids in a household for this data.
+The "kids" pmf was given the label "actual", because it represents the actual probabilities of having a given number of kids in a household for this data, as reported by adult respondents.

 Next, I manipulated the data to reflect the responses to 'how many kids are in the household' as if answered by the kids themselves, which constitutes a biased dataset.
-To do this, I copied the kids pmf, then multiplied each response by itself:
+To do this, I copied the kids pmf, then multiplied each response in the pmf by itself, and finally renormalized the data to reflect percentages once again:

 ```
 def CreateBias(pmf, label):